 4. Select the Correct Filing Status

 Your filing status has a major impact on your tax situation, as this determines both your tax rate and your standard deduction rate.
 Whatever your personal situation, you are likely to have a choice of two or more filing statuses.
 If you are married, you can choose between married filing jointly and married filing separately.
-Single parents can file as single but can often get a better deal on their taxes by filing as head of household.
+Single parents can file as single but can get a higher standard deduction if they qualify to file as head of household.

-For example, for the 2015 tax year the standard deduction for a single return is $6,300, whereas the standard deduction for head of household is $9,250.
+For example, for the 2017 tax year, the standard deduction for filing as single is $6,350, whereas the standard deduction for head of household is $9,350.
 The tax rate brackets for head of household are also more generous than those for single filers.

 5. Take College Classes

-If you have an unexplored interest in Mycenaean pottery or ancient Chinese marketing strategies, pull out your local college’s catalog and sign up for a class.
+If you have an unexplored academic or hobby interest, pull out your local college’s catalog and sign up for a class.
 Taking a college course makes you eligible for the Lifetime Learning Credit, and the class doesn’t have to be job-related.
-The credit is preferable to a straight deduction since it reduces the tax you owe dollar for dollar, whereas a deduction merely reduces the dollar figure on which your tax is calculated.
-If your income is above the phase-out range for this credit, another option is to deduct your tuition and fees.
+The credit is preferable to a straight deduction since it reduces the tax you owe dollar for dollar.
+A deduction merely reduces the dollar figure on which your tax is calculated.
+The credit is limited to 20% of the first $10,000, or $2,000.
+For 2017, this credit begins to phase out when your AGI exceeds $56,000 ($112,000 if married filing jointly).

 6. Save Receipts

 Charitable donations are a valid itemized deduction if made to an IRS-recognized charity, so always get a receipt when you give so you can be rewarded for your generosity at tax time.
-Other itemizable deductions include healthcare expenses, work-related expenses, and taxes paid to other entities (usually state and local governments).
+Other itemized deductions include health-care expenses, unreimbursed work-related expenses, and taxes paid to other entities (usually state and local governments).
 You can even deduct some of the costs you incur while job hunting, such as cab fares and employment agency fees.

-Save your receipts for all of these expenses, and odds are you’re going to end up with more to deduct and a lower tax bill than you’d get if you’d chosen the standard deduction.
+Save your receipts for all of these expenses, and you may well end up with more to deduct and a lower tax bill than if you’d chosen the standard deduction.
 Note that some deductions must exceed a certain percentage of your income in order to be itemized.
-For example, healthcare expenses must total more than 10% of your AGI to be counted, or 7.5% if you are or your spouse is 65 or older.
+For example, health-care expenses must total more than 10% of your AGI to be counted.

 7. Double-Check Old Returns